 In 2019, Maria embarked upon earning her MA in Professional Media Composition for Film, Television and Video Games, with ThinkSpace Education and The University of Chichester, and graduated with distinction in 2021.
 She is a member of SOCAN, The Canadian Federation of Musicians, The Screen Composers Guild of Canada, and The Alliance for Women Film Composers; and through these organizations received extraordinary mentorship from award winning composers Chris McGuire, Catherine Joy, and Graeme Coleman.

-Her most recent work includes the CBC feature documentary 'What We Carry' (2025); premiering at the 2025 Edmonton International Film Festival and directed by Jessie Anthony, who won British Columbia's Best Emerging Filmmaker at The Vancouver International Film Festival in 2020.
-Maria landed this project having been selected for Core Music Agency's inaugural 'Female and BIPOC Mentorship Program 2022', by talent agents Trish Klein, Ari Wise, and Emmy-nominated composer Miriam Cutler, who further developed Maria's administrative and composing skills when working with independent, Hallmark, and Lifestyle channel filmmakers.
-In 2023, Maria delivered a library album commission for ESPN in the tone of 'Serious Piano and Strings', which stemmed from being accepted into the Women's Audio Mission 2022 mentorship program 'Composing for TV, Advertising & Film', and resulted in an acquisition by ESPN/Disney of her orchestral fusion track ‘Speed’.
+Maria landed these projects through mentorships designed to elevate inclusivity, respectively; Core Music Agency's 'Female and BIPOC Mentorship Program 2022', with talent agent Trish Klein, founder Ari Wise, and Emmy-nominated composer Miriam Cutler, who further developed Maria's administrative and composing skills when working with independent, Hallmark, and Lifestyle Channel filmmakers; and the 2022 Women's Audio Mission mentorship program 'Composing for TV, Advertising & Film', whose cohort was led by former AWFC President, Catherine Joy, and resulted in a selective acquisition by ESPN of Maria's orchestral fusion track ‘Speed’.

 Prior to schooling, Maria earned a short but diverse list of credits, most notably co-composing an award-nominated score with platinum-record awarded producer Ken ‘hiwatt’ Marshall, and Juno awarded Jeremy Breaks, for the multi-award winning feature length film based on Stephen King’s short story, ‘The Doctor’s Case’ (2018), adapted for screen and directed by James Douglas.